taikoxyz/taiko-mono/CONTRIBUTING.md

 ### Source code comments

-Follow the [NatSpec format](https://docs.soliditylang.org/en/v0.8.16/natspec-format.html) for documentating smart contract source code.
+Follow the [NatSpec format](https://docs.soliditylang.org/en/v0.8.16/natspec-format.html) for documenting smart contract source code.
 Please adhere to a few additional standards:

 - Choose `/** */` over `///` for multi-line NatSpec comments, to save column space
 - Omit the usage of `@notice`, this will be automatically picked up so it will save column space and improve readability